marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

 * FEATURE: Added the possibility to display the description in the layer or choice buttons.
+* FEATURE: Added themes - you can now choose between 4 designs for your configurator (the default and 3 new themes)!
 * FEATURE: Added an "inline" configurator shortcode.

 = 1.1.2 - 1/Oct/2020 =